Poeschl-HomeAssistant-Addons/repository/README.md

 ## Support

-If you are here, seeking for help, please look at the issues of the specific addon.
+If you are here, seeking help, please look at the issues of the specific addon.

 - [Issues of ICantBelieveItsNotValetudo][icantbelieveitsnotvaletudo-issue]